-Manliness: 8.0 – This is just god damn manly, no wank – all grandpa, but overall while it doesn’t go too far out of it’s way it does well here.
+Honesty: 8.0 – This is just god damn perfect, no wank – all grandpa, but overall while it doesn’t go too far out of it’s way it does well here.

 W/ Rocks: 5.5 – You would hope the ice would temper the whiskey, but in truth it doesn’t do much here.